Pegeen Hanrahan

 Margaret "Pegeen" Hanrahan (born c.
 1966) was the mayor of Gainesville, Florida, her native city, from 2004 through 2010.
 Described by The Nation as a "vegetarian, bike-riding environmentalist", Hanrahan has been active in politics since she was a teenager.
-An environmental engineer, she was elected to the Gainesville City Commission in 1996, and was elected mayor in 2004.
+An environmental engineer, she was elected to the Gainesville City Commission in 1996 and was re-elected to another term in 1999; she was elected mayor in 2004.
 In the 2007 mayoral election she was re-elected to another term.

 Early life and career

 Hanrahan received her bachelor's and master's degrees in environmental engineering, as well as a B.A. in sociology, all with honors from the University of Florida.
-In 2003 she married Tony Malone, a professional engineer in civil infrastructure.
-Together they have a daughter, Evyleen Mary, born in 2005; a son, Quinn Joseph, born in 2007; and a daughter, Tess Lucille, born in 2011.